 At the end of the day, knowing your website is easy to read and navigate through for your audience is a top priority!
-Responsive web design gives you that peace of mind knowing that your website is coded to perform optimally no matter what device it’s being accessed from.
+Responsive custom web design gives you that peace of mind knowing that your website is coded to perform optimally no matter what device it’s being accessed from.
 Let the code do the work for you!

 3. You find it difficult to change content on your website.

 With the rise of many open-source website creation tools, creating and modifying websites has become much more user-friendly.
 People all around the world are able to create blogs, business sites, and even complex product catalog websites with a relative amount of ease.

 As a result, if you’re still struggling to change text on your website because the content management system (CMS) you use isn’t functional, a change may be in order!
 Depending on how you were sold your CMS, you may have one that is more complicated than necessary and offers more features than you require.
 On the other hand, you may also have a system that is missing the options/features you need.